-- For a loan made solely to the a single borrower, or a PLUS loan with an endorser where the borrower is the party applying for the loan discharge, the guarantor will pay the lender the remaining balance on the loan, and, under the standard process, and assign the loan to the Department.
-Under the VA process, the guarantor will pay the claim but does not assign the loan. - If the borrower satisfies the criteria for a total and permanent disability loan discharge, the Department discharges the balance of the loan and the loan holder returns to the person who made the payments any that were received after the date of disability as provided by the Department (on or after date of disability, if based on VA documentation). that the physician completed and certified the borrower's loan discharge application.
-The discharge and return of payments are made before the loan enters the post-discharge monitoring period.
+- For a loan made solely to the borrower, or a PLUS loan with an endorser where the borrower is the party applying for the loan discharge, the guarantor will pay the lender the remaining balance on the loan and assign or, for a loan made to comakers, refer the loan to the Department, as applicable. - If the borrower satisfies the criteria for a total and permanent disability loan discharge, the Department discharges the balance of the loan and the loan holder returns to the person who made the payments any that were received after the date of disability as provided by the Department (on or after date of disability, if based on VA documentation). that the physician completed and certified the borrower's loan discharge application.
+The discharge and return of payments are made before the loan enters the post-discharge monitoring period. [§682.402(c)(3)(ii); §685.213(b)(2)(ii)]

-[§682.402(c)(3)(ii); §685.213(b)(2)(ii)] - For a comade (spousal) Consolidation loan, the guarantor will pay the lender the amount that represents the disabled comaker's portion of the Consolidation loan.
-If the discharge was made under the standard process, the guarantor will refer the loan to the Department for monitoring of the comaker during the post-discharge monitoring period.
-The loan is not referred under the VA process. - The guarantor will forward the disability documentation to the Department for determination of the final discharge eligibility. - For a comade PLUS loan or a PLUS loan with an endorser where the endorser is the party applying for the loan discharge, the guaranter will forward the documentation to the Department for a determination of final discharge eligibility.
-The guaranter will not remit a claim payment to the lender but will correct any applicable records to remove the endorser or comaker information.
-If the discharge was granted under the standard process, the guaranter will refer the loan to the Department for monitoring of the borrower or endorser, as applicable, during the post-discharge monitoring period.
-The loan is not referred under the VA process.
+- For a comade (spousal) Consolidation loan, the guarantor will pay the lender the amount that represents the disabled comaker's portion of the Consolidation loan.
+The guarantor will forward the disability documentation to the Department's servicer for determination of the final discharge eligibility. - For a comade PLUS loan or a PLUS loan with an endorser where the endorser is the party applying for the loan discharge, the guaranter will forward the documentation to the Department's servicer for a determination of final discharge eligibility.
+The guarantor will not remit a claim payment to the lender but will correct any applicable records to remove the endorser or comaker information.

-Timely Filing Deadline for Total and Permanent Disability Claims
+Timely Filing Deadline for Total and Permanent Disability Claims discharge application has been approved.

-A lender must file a disability claim within 60 days of receiving notice from a complete loan discharge application or other form(s) approved by the Department that the borrower's discharge application has been approved.
 If a disability claim is not filed by the 60th day, the guarantor will still purchase the claim-unless prior servicing violations were not cured appropriately.
 However, the claim will be subject to an interest penalty, and the lender will be required to repay all interest benefits and special allowance payments for amounts received or otherwise payable after the expiration of the 60-day deadline. [§682.402(g)(2)(ii)]